 - 5.11 The proposal includes the construction of three two storey houses with a height of 7.1m on an area of brownfield land within the defined boundary of the 'village' of Deiniolen and Clwt y Bont.
 The site is opposite several houses including two storey terraced houses which includes the applicant's property.
 The three sides not facing the road are adjoined by steep slopes of the land that was infilled and, therefore, the site is substantially higher than the area surrounding it which includes the garden of the house known as Porth Noddfa to the south-east and the public playing field, which is to the south. - 5.12 A housing development on this land would inevitably have a visual impact on the views from the houses on the opposite side of the road which currently enjoy uninterrupted views of the countryside.
 Nevertheless, the loss of a view in itself is not a reason for refusing a planning application and, considering the relatively low density of the development with three detached houses approximately 8m apart, some open views will continue across the site and considering that there would be at least 15m between the houses that would be opposite each other, it is not considered that the new development would be oppressive for the current occupants.
-In addition, considering the urban nature of the site and the distance between buildings, it is not considered that there would be unacceptable overlooking between these properties deriving from the development. - 5.13 In terms of the impact on the property known as Porth Noddfa, the nearest new house would be 8m from the boundary of the curtilage of that property but on a substantially higher level than the curtilage of the property.
-Accepting that the side windows would not overlook the curtilage of Porth Noddfa, it is considered that there would be a danger of overlooking from the rear garden of the new house.
-The plans show that it is proposed to plant quite a substantial hedge between the two properties and it is considered that any planning permission should include an appropriate condition to ensure this element.
-In addition, in order to safeguard the privacy of Porth Noddfa, it is considered appropriate to impose a condition to construct a 2m high solid fence around the south-western and south-eastern boundaries of the house which would be in the south-eastern section of the site (at the top of the slope).
-As most of the curtilage of Porth Noddfa would be to the south of the new house, it is not considered that there would be any unacceptable overshadowing or loss of light issues on the property.
+In addition, considering the urban nature of the site and the distance between buildings, it is not considered that there would be unacceptable overlooking between these properties deriving from the development.

-PLANNING COMMITTEE DATE: 05/09/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER CAERNARFON
+PLANNING COMMITTEE DATE: 17/10/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT SERVICE MANAGER CAERNARFON